All Hallows, Balwyn

 All Hallows, Balwyn and Our Lady of Good Counsel, Deepdene formerly partnered in June 2010 and in January 2013 became a single parish under the leadership of Parish Priest, Fr Brendan Reed.

 Prior to this, All Hallows became a parish in its own right in January 1959, with the appointment of Fr Jim Shorten as the first Parish Priest.
 Originally, All Hallows was part of Our Holy Redeemer Parish, Surrey Hills.
 To serve the needs of the Balwyn section of his parish, Fr David Gleeson, Parish Priest of Surrey Hills (1922–33), negotiated the purchase of land in Brenbeal Street and the construction of a church-school.
 Read more…

 Within a year of All Hallows separating from Surrey Hills and becoming a parish, Fr Shorten organised for the Brenbeal Street land (purchased by the Surrey Hills Parish in 1948) to be cleared in preparation for the construction of a new church.
 On 26 November 1961, Bishop Fox officiated at the laying of the foundation stone for the church.
-Less than a year later (the year of the opening of the Second Vatican Council), on 29 July 1962, All Hallows church was blessed and opened by Bishop John Jobst, of Broome.
-The untiring efforts of Fr Shorten and the zealous cooperation of the parishioners were widely acknowledged.
-To the credit of parishioners and Fr Shorten, the debt on the church was fully paid off by 1972.
+Less than a year later, on 29 July 1962, All Hallows Church was blessed and opened by Bishop John Jobst of Broome.

 The booklet included some of the following descriptions (extracts only) of the church: